BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 Sessions are created using the session creator whenever a service API method is invoked.
 After the method has been invoked the session is closed, either with a commit (when no exception has occurred) or with a rollback (if an exception has occured).

-To prevent multiple methods using the same session, we need to wrap the service implementionation in a proxy.
+To prevent multiple methods using the same session, we need to wrap the service implementionation in a proxy in ``__plugin__.sample_plugin.service.py``:

 ..
 TODO:: [SW] Not really sure why wrapping this in a proxy fixes the problem.

-Editing the configuration module in ``__plugin__.sample_plugin.service.py``:

 .. code-block:: python